Loading...

 As we saw earlier, the solar tax credits will end soon, but there is something for those installing a new solar energy system in 2022 and 2o23.
 So, if your construction project begins in 2021 or 2022, you are still eligible for a 26% federal credit on your solar taxes.

-Moreover, for constructions in 2023, there will be a 22% tax credit.
+Moreover, for construction in 2023, there will be a 22% tax credit.
 It’s important to note that there will be no residential tax credits after 2023.
 Also, commercial tax credits will drop to 10%.

 Conclusion

 As the world moves towards green energy initiatives, it’s high time for residents in the US to adopt green energy solutions like a solar power system.
+They provide free energy and can prove to be a profitable green energy investment and help reduce your taxes for at least a year.

 Related Resources